What I’m Looking Forward To…

 I am looking forward to trips to the pool where kids splash around, and sunbathers lazily sprawl out along the patio.

-But I don’t want to forget the afternoons to the parks where families tossed around the ball, couples laid arm in arm in hammocks, and introverts curled up on a blanket with a book.
+But I don’t want to forget the afternoons to the parks where families tossed around the ball.
+Where couples laid arm in arm in hammocks, and introverts curled up on a blanket with a book.
 Everyone keeping their distance, of course.

-I am looking forward to large family holiday gatherings where we can all be together in one, big room with boisterous laughter and many greetings.
+I am looking forward to large family holiday gatherings where we can all be together in one, big room.
+I miss the boisterous laughter and many greetings.

-But I don’t want to forget the FaceTimes, phone calls, group texts, FB family pages, and Zoom meetings with family and friends that allowed us to come together more than once or twice a year because we all had a little more time.
+But I don’t want to forget the FaceTimes, phone calls, group texts, FB family pages, and Zoom meetings with family and friends.
+They allowed us to come together more than once or twice a year.
+We all had a little more time.

 I am looking forward to birthday parties, showers, and weddings with all the dancing and group pictures.